PPC Guide: How the ad auction works

-Search engines don’t show ads for every query, but when a query is monetized, an auction takes place as soon as the user searches.
-A variety of factors will determine:
+The Search engines don’t show ads for every query, but when the engines determine a query has commercial intent (a user is looking for information about a service or product), an auction takes place as soon as the user submits their query.

 What is Quality Score?

-Quality Score plays a big role in what position ads appear in the search results and how much an advertiser will pay per click.
+Quality Score indicates how relevant the experience will be to users and plays a big role in what position ads appear in the search results and how much an advertiser will pay per click.
 Advertisers don’t see an ad’s actual Quality Score, but Google does show an external Quality Score of 1 (bad) to 10 (excellent) at the keyword level in AdWords.
 When Quality Score improves, cost-per-click may (CPC) go down and/or average position improve.

 Google looks at three things when calculating Quality Score:

 - Expected click-through rate (CTR), which reflects the likelihood a user will click on an ad.

 - Ad relevance to the query.
 The ad copy should clearly relate to what the user is looking for.

 - Landing page experience.
 Are the users directed to a page that reflects the intent of the query, and does that page provide a good user experience?

 How does Google weigh each Quality Score factor?

 Google only recently began exposing the factors of Quality Score to advertisers.
 After analyzing a large set of Quality Score data exported from the AdWords API, Brad Geddes, founder of AdAlysis, reverse-engineered the formula for the Quality Score surfaces in AdWords accounts.
 This is still relevant today in understanding where to focus your attention when optimizing your ads and landing pages.